Redis Queue

 Consuming from Multiple Redis

-Consuming messages from the queue with key other in the configuration
+For the consumer configuration, consuming messages from the queue with other

 namespace app\queue\redis;